To succeed in the digital era, a business needs to be active on social media.

 While SMM simply collects and tracks data on synced social media accounts, social listening will aggregate, study, and visualize this data.
 If that sounds confusing check out our example graphic below of what a social listening platform may look like:

-As you can see, there a number of things that can be studied through social listening.
+As you can see, there are number of things that can be studied through social listening.
 For example, we can see:

 Where our biggest social media followings are throughout the world.